Common Factors the Affect Weight

 A good way to study the relationship between your nutrition, gut, mental well-being, and overall health is to monitor your digestive health.
 You can use a journal to log food intake, changes in poop, pain or sensations in your stomach, and other relevant factors to assess overall digestive health.

 Monitoring your digestive health after meals can help you identify trigger foods that might cause you discomfort, gas, or bloating.
 You can use this as a tool to track and reduce the amount of these foods in your diet.
-If you’re experiencing digestive problems that significantly impact your quality of living, this journal can be a helpful resource to bring to a doctor or dietitian that can help you work through your problems.
+If you’re experiencing digestive problems that significantly impact your quality of living, this journal can be a helpful resource.
+Bring a journal to bring to a doctor or dietitian that can help you work through your symptoms.

 Improved Lab Values